How to Choose A Leg Table, Pedestal Table, or Trestle TableBy Holly Rennels · January 21, 2016

 How long will it last?
 With reinforced corner blocking on every leg and superior construction methods, Amish leg tables will last for generations.

-How much will it cost?
+How much will a table cost?
 Leg tables are significantly less expensive, in many cases, than their trestle or pedestal bearing counter parts.
 If you want to purchase an heirloom with the biggest bang for your buck, this may be your table.
+For more insights into specific designs, read Wood Table Leg and Base Styles.

 Trestle Dining Tables